 WHERE CAN I PARK?

 See a map of parking garages and lots in Downtown Memphis here.
 You can also use MATA trolleys or walk to get to remote parking areas that may be less crowded.

 WHERE IS FIRST AID LOCATED?

-First Aid stations are located in the north and center of Tom Lee Park.
-The stations are serviced by medical personnel through an agreement with EMHC (Emergency Mobile Health Care of Memphis.)
-Should you need emergency medical treatment, please go to the First Aid Stations or contact a member of security.
+First Aid is located near the center of Tom Lee Park (between Poles 10 & 11) adjacent to the MIM Merch Tent.
+The station is staffed by medical personnel through an agreement with Medic One.
+Should you need emergency medical treatment, please go to the First Aid Station or contact a member of security.
 Personnel are not allowed to dispense medications.

 WHERE IS LOST AND FOUND?

 All items remaining at the end of the Music Festival are tagged in the MPD Property and Evidence room at 201 Poplar.
 Their number is 901-636-3550.